Lioo7/Final-Project/README.md

 #### Environment Variable Configuration

-To configure the required environment variables, follow the instructions below for your operating system:
+To configure the required environment variables:
+* 'user_budget_system': This variable represents the desired username for the budget system, which can be used to authenticate and identify the user within the system.
+* 'system_budget_password': This variable represents the password for the budget system user, which is required for authentication and accessing the budget system's functionalities.
+* 'MYSQL_ROOT_PASSWORD': This variable represents the desired password for the MySQL root user, which is the highest level of access to the MySQL database system.

+##### Linux

+For Linux users, you can refer to [this tutorial](https://www.youtube.com/watch?v=Y6_7xaxkPik) on setting environment variables.

+##### MacOS

+For Mac users, you can refer to [this tutorial](https://www.youtube.com/watch?v=dl_jgYr0rxU) on setting environment variables.

 ##### Windows

-1. Open the Start menu and search for "Environment Variables" or "Edit the system environment variables" and select the corresponding option.
-2. In the System Properties window, click on the "Environment Variables" button.
-3. In the "User variables" section, click on the "New" button.
-4. Enter the variable name, such as: `user_budget_system`, `system_budget_password`, and `MYSQL_ROOT_PASSWORD`.
-5. Enter the corresponding values for each variable.
-For example, you can set `user_budget_system` to the desired username for the budget system, `system_budget_password` to the password for the budget system user, and `MYSQL_ROOT_PASSWORD` to the desired password for the MySQL root user.
-6. Click "OK" to save the environment variable.

-##### macOS

-1. Open a terminal window.
-2. Run the following command to open the user's profile file in a text editor (such as nano): nano ~/.bash_profile
-3. In the text editor, add the following lines for each environment variable:
-   <br>export user_budget_system="your_username"
-   <br>export system_budget_password="your_password"
-   <br>export MYSQL_ROOT_PASSWORD="your_root_password"

-   Replace "your_username", "your_password", and "your_root_password" with the actual values you want to set.
-4. Press Ctrl + X to exit the text editor, and when prompted to save the changes, press Y followed by Enter.
-5. Back in the terminal, run the following command to apply the changes: source ~/.bash_profile
-   This will reload the profile file and make the environment variables available.
+For Windows users, you can refer to [this tutorial](https://www.youtube.com/watch?v=ow2jROvxyH4) on setting environment variables.

 After defining the environment variables using the instructions above, continue with the installation steps:
 <br>5.
 Run the MySQL database using Docker Compose by navigating to the database directory and running the command: `docker-compose up -d`.